zhangxiaosa/cdd/README.md

 To evaluate this artifact, a Linux machine with [docker](https://docs.docker.com/get-docker/) installed is needed.

-### List of Claims Supported by the Artifact

-- CDD simplifies ProbDD by substituting probabilities with counters, and thus ease comprehension and implementation.

-- On various intial settings, CDD consistently performs comparable to ProbDD, or even better than ProbDD.

 ### Notes

 - All the experiments take long time to finish, so it is recommended to use tools like screen and tmux to manage sessions if the experiments are run on remote server.
 We also provide flags for multi-processing.

 - The evaluation results may not exactly the same as shown in the paper, because both ProbDD and CDD are affected by randomness.
-Replicating the experiments for multiple times will such impact.
+Replicating the experiments for multiple times will mitigate such impact.
 However, the deviation should be trivial, and the results should still support the original claims in the paper.

 ### Docker Environment Setup